 Disney World does everything on a large scale, and they followed suit when creating Blizzard Beach, a ski resort-themed water park complete with a ski lift to reach the top of Mount Gushmore.
 Summit Plummit is the main attraction as one of the largest slides in Florida, reaching a height of 120-feet tall and sending visitors down at an incredible 55 mph.
 Blizzard Beach has zones specifically intended to entertain different age ranges, such as mini slides at Tikes Peak for young children, a rope drop at Ski Patrol for pre-teens, and a body slide at Slush Gusher for adults.

-About 35 miles northwest of Tampa you’ll find Weeki Wachee Springs.
-A local gem, Weeki Wachee is a spring-fed water park with a guaranteed 72-degree crystal clear water year round.
-In addition to the lazy river, water play area for kids, and Pirate’s Plunge water flume, Weeki Watchi offers a unique attraction you won’t find anywhere else.
+About 35 miles northwest of Tampa you’ll find Weeki Wachee Springs and Buccaneer Bay.
+A local gem, Weeki Wachee is a spring-fed water park with a guaranteed 72-degree crystal clear water year-round.
+In addition to the lazy river, water play area for kids, and Pirate’s Plunge water flume, Weeki Wachee offers a unique attraction you won’t find anywhere else.
 Included in your admission ticket, you can enjoy a mermaid show where performers mesmerize audiences with their ability to twirl and flip underwater with ease and elegance.

 In the heart of Florida’s Panhandle, you will find Big Kahuna’s Water & Adventure Park, loaded with over 40 attractions and a few that are guaranteed to get your heart pumping.
-In addition to eight slides, Big Kahuna’s recently added a new attraction sure to please thrill seekers and those too old for the kiddie pool.
-The new attraction, Kowabunga Racer, allows up to four people to plunge 300 feet and race to the finish on a “speed mat” down a slide that’s the length of a football field.
+In addition to eight slides, Big Kahuna’s Kowabunga Racer allows up to four people to plunge 300 feet and race to the finish on a “speed mat” down a slide that’s the length of a football field.

 Disney’s other water park is Typhoon Lagoon, a park where visitors flock from around the world for the signature 6-foot wave surfing attraction and unique underwater exploration.
 Aside from the world-renowned Surf Pool, Typhoon Lagoon boasts a 362,000-gallon saltwater reef environment where people of all ages can snorkel and discover exotic fish and coral that is typically found in the Caribbean.
 There is even a chance to see stingrays and sharks!
 If you’ve got extra time, explore some of Orlando’s other kid-friendly attractions nearby.

-Offered as an add-on to the main Legoland attraction, this water park is a favorite for families with younger kids.
-The park has a variety of activities including two large slides, a lazy river, and water playground.
-Legoland doesn’t just have any lazy river though.
-They created a unique Build-A-Raft River, allowing visitors to customize their own raft creation with giant Lego pieces!
-After getting your fill of Lego fun, head to The Joker Soaker and enjoy three levels of slides and a 300-gallon water bucket or explore the Splash Safari.
+Offered as an add-on to the main LEGOLAND attraction, this water park is a favorite for families with younger kids.
+The park has a variety of activities including two large slides, a lazy river, and a water playground.
+LEGOLAND doesn’t just have any lazy river though.
+They created a unique Build-A-Raft River, allowing visitors to customize their own raft creation with giant LEGO pieces!
+After getting your fill of LEGO fun, head to The Joker Soaker and enjoy three levels of slides and a 300-gallon water bucket or explore the Splash Safari.